 Nationalism in Nigeria was directed against the colonial masters, first by the notable Nigerian chiefs who resisted, although unsuccessful, the loss of the sovereignty of their kingdoms, chiefdoms, and societies.
 Worthy of mention was Oba Kosoko of Lagos who was dethroned in 1851 by the British Navy controled by the British Consul, John BeeCroft, and kicked out of Badagary in Lagos.
 His misfortune laid foundation to the annexation of Lagos in 1861 during which Lagos was declared a Crown Colony,.
 There was also the cases of Kings Pepple of Bonny in 1857, Jaja of Opobo (J.J. or Jaja means Jubo Jubogha, in full) in 1887, Nana of Itshekiri in 1894, and Ovonramwen of Benin in 1897.
 Second by the educated elites, and this time, successful, who armed with western education wrestled power from the colonial masters.
 A number of reasons necessitated their actions.
 There are several reasons or factors that led to nationalism in Nigeria.

-As a matter of fact, the reasons for and factors of nationalism in Nigeria are:
+As a matter of fact, the reasons for and factors of nationalism in Nigeria are as follows: